-In case a stalled Gateway is suspected the TCP connection to it should be terminated and the according session should try to re-login, An application should not use the stalled Gateway but an alternative Gateway.
-If the session is still logged in because of the stalled Gateway the re-login attempt will trigger cancellation of all non-persistent orders (either lean or standard orders) and quotes for that session.
-If any orders or quotes were to be deleted, this event will be denoted with MassActionReason (28721): 7 = "Duplicate Session Login" in Order/Quote Mass Cancellation Notification via listener or session data.
+In case a stalled Gateway is suspected the TCP connection to it should be terminated and the according session should try to re-login.
+If the session is still logged in because of the stalled Gateway, the re-login attempt will trigger cancellation of all non-persistent orders (either lean or standard orders) and quotes for that session.
+If any orders or quotes were to be deleted, this event will be denoted with MassActionReason "7 = "Duplicate Session Login" in Order/QuoteMass CancellationNotification via listener or session data.